Advances in Oncology Treatment Options

 Within the broad field of oncology, there are several sub-specialties.
 These include medical oncology, surgical oncology, radiation oncology, gynecologic oncology, and hematology-oncology.
 Each sub-specialty focuses on different aspects of cancer care, offering a comprehensive approach to treating this complex disease.

-• Medical oncologists specialize in treating cancer with chemotherapy, immunotherapy, targeted therapy, and other systemic treatments.
+• Medical oncologists specialize in treating cancer with systemic treatments such as chemotherapy and targeted therapies.

 • Surgical oncologists focus on the surgical removal of tumors and cancerous tissues.